pkosiec/mongo-seeding/examples/import-data/README.md

     });
     ```

-1. Run the following command:
+1. To install all dependencies used in your `index.js` application, run the command:

     ```bash
     npm install mongo-seeding --save